 If you have to upset a few apple carts to get there, then give yourself permission to upset a few apple carts.
 Upset them all.
 Go for it!

 Here are a few things to get you on the right track:

 3. Borrowing a phrase from our friends at Nike – Just do it!
 The best way to overcome your fear or reluctance is to just do it.
 So, give it a try.
 Muster the courage to ask for what you want!
-You deserve it!
+You deserve to feel worth it!